 Hi, I’m Frank Harlan

-an integrated marketing strategist and wordsmith with an extensive history in live entertainment and off-line mediums of television, radio, and print.
-Lucky to be oddly creative.
-And, deeply invested in successfully exploiting online marketing resources to the advantage of many small businesses since the mid-90's.
+an integrated marketing strategist and wordsmith with an extensive history in interactive entertainment.
+And, hands-on knowledge in a variety of old school ad formats -- television, radio, and print.
+I feel lucky to be oddly creative and deeply invested in successfully exploiting online marketing resources.

 Catch 22 Video Jock - circa 1983